 In contrast, under the new approach (in its extreme form) nonexperts undertake product development.
 They are encouraged to acquire the necessary knowledge and skills on the job.
 Unlike the experts, who cannot tolerate mistakes even 1% of the time, the nonexperts are willing to challenge the status quo.
-But
+But to do so, they must accumulate knowledge from across all areas of management, across different levels of the organization, functional specializations, and even organizational boundaries.
+Such learning in breadth serves as the necessary condition for shared division of labor to function effectively.

 Third, management should assign a different mission to new product development.
 Most companies have treated it primarily as a generator of future revenue streams.
 But in some companies, new product development also acts as a catalyst to bring about change in the organization.
 The personal computer project, for example, is said to have changed the way IBM thinks.
-Projects coming out of Hewlett-Packard's personal computer group, including Think-Jet, have changed its engineering-driven culture.
+Projects coming out of Hewlett-Packard's personal computer group, including ThinkJet, have changed its engineering-driven culture.